aprilemorales/mk-contactform/README.md

 ### Experience Summary

 Overall this project / challenge was a learning experience.
 I had fun walking through and using new tools.
 The only thing I was familiar with was React.
-This is the first time using Material UI, AWS S3, Lambda, API Gateway, DynamoDB, IAM and even looking into SES functionality.
-I will continue to work on my skills specifically different methods (POST, GET, etc) in which I need to get better at.
-As well as my JavaScript, React and full stack development skills as a whole.
-Thank you for your time and consideration.
+This is my first time using Material UI, AWS S3, Lambda, API Gateway, DynamoDB, IAM and even looking into SES functionality.
+I will continue to work on my skills specifically different methods (POST, GET, etc.).
+Which is an area I need to improve in.
+As well as work on my JavaScript, React and full stack development skills as a whole.
+If you made it in reading down this far thank you for your time and consideration.